theo-armour/2021/README.md

 * [Demo Reel]( https://theo-armour.github.io/2021/demo-reel/ )

 ## To Do / Wish List

-* Flesh out the about page so that it follows the format of a Wikipedia biography of a lving person
+* Flesh out the About Theo page so that it follows the format of a Wikipedia biography of a living person

 ## Issues

 ## Change Log

+### 2021-01-03

+* Typos
+* Add iframe with Demo Reel

 ### 2020-12-31